FLAME: Free-form Language-based Motion Synthesis & Editing: Proposed Method: FLAME

 \subsubsection{Transformer Decoder}

 As explained in the previous section, the model learns the denoising distribution, $p_{\theta} (\boldsymbol{M}_{t-1} | \boldsymbol{M}_{t},c)$, and we use transformer decoder to implement this.
 As an input to the transformer, the diffused motion $\boldsymbol{M}_t$ is presented as a sequence of $L_{mo}$ frames, where each frame consists of $D_{mo}$-dimensional joint angle values.
 To be used as tokens, each frame passes through a linear layer, converted to be $D_{emb}$-dimensional (see Fig.~\ref{fig:architecture}).
 The conditioning with a language description $c$ is implemented as a cross-attention context.
 The context is a sequence of token embeddings computed from a pre-trained language model (to be explained in the next paragraph).
 The output frames are collected at positions where the motion tokens are processed.
 Then they pass through a linear layer, but this time converted to $2 \cdot D_{emb}$-dimensional vectors to learn both mean and variance.
 The vectors are concatenations of $\epsilon$ and $\Sigma$, which fully parameterize $p_{\theta} (\boldsymbol{M}_{t-1} | \boldsymbol{M}_{t},c)$ together.
-The decoder is allowed to attend valid length for each motion using the mask.
+Variable length is handled by masking in the transformer decoder.